-- Minimize cross talk: - 1.
-Maximize line-to-line spacing (at least 10 mils between traces).
-Use a 5/15 rule where possible. - 2.
+- 1. Maximize line-to-line spacing (at least 10 mils between traces).
+The ratio of trace height to trace spacing should be 3X where possible.
+An absolute minimum ratio of 2X has to be maintained. - 2.
 Keep the dielectric constant used on the termination card between 4.2 and 4.6. - 3.
 Minimize the cross sectional area of the traces, (5 mil lines with 1/2 ounce/ft2 copper but beware of higher resistively traces). - 4.
-Isolate AGTL+ signals in groups.
+Isolate AGTL/AGTL+ signals in groups.
 That is, route the data signals in one group, the control signals in one group, and the address signals in another group.
 If the groups are routed together over a plane, provide at least 25 mils separation between the groups.

 Conventional "pull-up" resistor networks may not be suitable for termination.
-These networks have a common power or ground pin at the extreme end of the package, shared by 13 to 19 resistors (for 14-and 20-pin components).
+These networks have a common power or ground pin at the extreme end of the package, shared by 13 to 19 resistors (for 14- and 20-pin components).
 The packages generally have too much inductance to maintain the voltage and current needed at each resistive load.
 Platforms usually get better results with discrete resistors, resistor packages with two separate pins for each resistor, or other resistor networks with acceptable characteristics.

-For additional information on the how to properly route the AGTL+ bus, please refer to the Pentium[®] II Processor AGTL+ Guidelines.
+For additional information on the how to properly route the AGTL/AGTL+ bus, please refer to the Pentium[®] II Processor GTL+ Guidelines.